Tōkaidō Gojūsan-tsugi (video game): Levels

 Each level is designed in accordance with the actual characteristics of the locations.
 For instance, checkpoints are placed relative to their actual historical locations, and the prostitute character only appears in areas where such business was actually available, such as Akasaka, Goyu, Fujisawa, and Shinagawa.
 Kuwana Castle and Yoshida Castle also appear in the game, while Atsuta Shrine and Mishima Taisha are each represented by a Torii shrine.
 Locations of rivers, hills, rest stops and types of trees are also set according to each area's geographical characteristics.

-Secrets

-A black doorway will appear on the game screen when the player gathers 10 gold coins.
-This is an entrance to one of two secret areas.
-One area contains a large number of items, and only features the generic ninja enemy (Kuromaru), while the other contains no items, and is filled with powerful enemies such as monks and ronin.
-The area accessed is chosen randomly when the entrance appears, and the completion of the easier secret area will allow the player to skip 3 levels, while completing the more difficult area will skip 6 levels.